JazzTap/jazztap.github.io/index.md

 The combination of these principles is extremely powerful.
 Honestly, I can't go back to writing codes without graphics, without visuospatial representation and tight feedback loops.

-### Reproduction
+### Re-production
-Jupyter notebooks have the specific advantage of a FOSS stack underneath, which is harder to hold hostage to a license fee.
+Jupyter notebooks have the specific advantage of a FOSS stack underneath, which is a harder infrastructure to hold hostage than the proprietary and unverifiable.
 The **experiential** side of our serious play is grounded by its roots in our communities, for no amount of information is satisfactory without context.

 My improvisational ethos derives from jazz drumming and modern dance, and is likewise applicable to concise codes and iterative writings, toward agile research.
 I organize some of my [fictional interests by drawing](muses) _[album]_ in a literal notebook, which keeps me observant, at least of birds and dancers.